qaware/x-forwarded-filter/README.md

 ## What this filter is not
 - no support for "client identification" with x-forwarded-for

-## Usage
-You probably should disable all other x-forwarded processing code - like done by your underlying webserver.

 ## Dependencies

 The JARs are available via Maven Central and JCenter.